 - Exercise Strategies

 A support group can significantly improve one’s knowledge and understanding of Parkinson’s Disease.
-The support group atmosphere is dynamically caring, and is a place where, by design, all are accepted and encouraged to participate.
+The support group atmosphere is caring, and is a place where all are accepted and encouraged to participate.
 In the United States, there are currently over 800 support groups related to Parkinson’s Disease.